OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/coin_list.md

 ---
 title: coin_list
-description: The coin_list page is a documentation of the function that returns the list of all available coins on CoinPaprika.
+description: "The coin_list page is a documentation of the function that returns the" list of all available coins on CoinPaprika.
 It includes source code and is part of the OpenBBTerminal project.
 keywords: